 How Do You Test If Your Dog Has ADHD?

 To confirm canine ADHD, you’ll need to test focus levels.
-Start by letting your dog run around to burn off high energy, then bring them inside and grab your clicker and a bag of treats.
+Start by letting your dog run around in your fenced-in yard or an invisible dog fence to burn off high energy, then bring them inside and grab your clicker and a bag of dog treats.
 For the first minute, click the clicker non-stop and give your dog a treat for every click.
 After the first minute, reduce the number of clicks per minute and ask your dog to sit.
 Start clicking faster when you get your dog to sit, then slow down until your dog sits again.

 For the next two minutes, continue to reduce the number of clicks and treats.
 Give your dog a treat if they sit, but make them wait for a few seconds first.
 Gradually increase the number of seconds that your dog has to wait before they get a treat.
 During the next two minutes, click the clicker randomly with different intervals in between.
 Continue to give your dog a treat after each click.